INSIGNEO/AFM_Youngs_modulus_fit/README.md

 * gives as _output_ a summary .xslx or .csv file containing the Young's modulus for each indentation depth for each file.

 #### Sample size considerations
-A Monte Carlo analysis is performed by AFM3_samplesize.m on the Young's modulus averaged per cell.
+A retrospective power analysis is performed by AFM3_samplesize.m on the effective modulus averaged per cell.
 This analysis allows for calculating the minimum sample size needed to obtain a reliable average population value (i.e. a value that remains constant to the addition of further input).
 This code does the following:
-* takes as _input_ the Young's modulus values for increasing indentation depths averaged per cell (e.g. if 15 force-spectroscopy curves were obtained for a given cell, this will correspond to one line of _input_ for this step; this line will be calculated as the average value of the 15 curves for each indentation depth),
+* takes as _input_ the Young's modulus values for maximum indentation averaged per cell (e.g. if 15 force-spectroscopy curves were obtained for a given cell, this will correspond to one line of _input_ for this step; this line will be calculated as the average value of the 15 curves),
-* calculates a median value across all indentation depths,
-* calculates the percentage error on the median for samples of increasing size,
-* returns as err5 and err10 (_output_) the number of cell needed if accepting a maximum percentage error of 5% and 10% respectively on the average population Young's modulus.
+* for increasing sample sizes, calculate the effective modulus at convergence (mean and std),
+* returns as CV the coefficient of variation for each sample size calculated as std/mean.

 #### Detailed code description
 ##### AFM1_contactpoint.m